-Betta fish are great for amateur aquarists.
-These little swimming jewels make for beautiful fish– if properly cared for.
-One of the first things you should figure out (aside from the setup) is how much to feed betta fish.
+Betta fish are great for amateur aquarists, and these little swimming jewels make beautiful fish if properly cared for.
+One of the first things you should figure out is how much to feed your new betta fish.

 Why It Matters

 One of the most common causes of ill health and mortality in captive bettas is incorrect feeding.
 Feeding your betta too much food can lead to bloating, which could be fatal.